 of the three kinds of boobies (birds, you gutter-minded people!) that live in the islands.
 Giant tortoises in all of their slow-moving, timeless dignity.
 We swam with sea lions and sea turtles.
 We snorkeled on living and healthy coral reefs.
 We hiked across beaches so thick with marine iguanas sunning themselves that we had to step around them.

 And most of all, we got another reminder of just how precious, and fragile, is life on this planet.
 If I could have one wish for all of the misguided (well, downright crazy) politicians that are doing their best to destroy our only home, I would plop them down in the Galapagos for a few days.
-It’s a perspective that few of us may ever have, but all of us should.
+It’s a perspective that few of us may ever have, but all of us need.